Generic Name: stavudine (STA vue deen)

 What is Zerit?

-Zerit is used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
-It is not a cure for HIV or AIDS.
+Zerit is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).

-Before taking Zerit
+Before taking this medicine

 You should not take Zerit if you are allergic to stavudine.

 How should I take Zerit?

-Measure liquid Zerit with a special dose-measuring spoon or medicine cup, not with a regular table spoon.
+Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Store the liquid medicine in the refrigerator, do not freeze.
 Throw away any unused liquid after 30 days.

 Throw away any unused or expired Zerit in a closed container or sealed bag.
 You may also ask your pharmacist where to locate a community pharmaceutical take-back disposal program.